Divorce and Your Mortgage: Here’s What to Know

 wooden miniature house with half of a broken heart on the left and right sides and bright orange in the background

 Divorce can be an emotional roller coaster that brings significant changes to your life — including what to do with your shared home.
-While it is hard to not bring strong feelings to the negotiation table, it is best to logically choose an option that will not weigh you down financially.
+While it is hard not to bring strong feelings to the negotiation table, it is best to logically choose an option that will not weigh you down financially.

 Find out which mortgage options are available during a divorce and how to protect your finances and credit through the process.